 The day after completing the trail, I found myself idling at home, walking back and forth to the fridge, gazing mindlessly at the tv guide and foraging through emails, as if nothing had changed.
 But, so much had changed—most notably, my view of the world.
 A long-distance hike is so far removed from society’s norms, that processing the whole experience, comparative to ‘everyday life’, is almost impossible; it was as though I’d seen too much.
 Ignorance was indeed bliss—but now, the filter was gone.

-After spending two months appreciating the simplicity in nature—morning dew on spider webs, features in mountainsides, different bird calls—I recognised the same patterns when I returned to civilisation.
-As a result, I questioned humanity’s place in the world.
-Why are groceries in the supermarket wrapped in plastic?
+After spending two months noticing the simplicity in nature—morning dew on spider webs, features in mountainsides, different bird calls—I recognised similar, albeit much gloomier, patterns when I returned to civilisation.
+As a result, I questioned humanity’s place in the natural world.
+Why are certain groceries in the supermarket wrapped in plastic?
 Why do people continuously buy bottled water?
-Why is nobody in this café talking to each other?
-Why is everybody so rushed?
-Why does every single middle-aged white man in the CBD wear a blue suit and a white shirt?
-When did we get to the point that society accepts or even applauds mundanity and waste?
+Why does everyone on commercial radio shout?
+How is ‘Love Island’ an actual TV show (that one still confuses me)?
+And when did we get to the point that society accepts or even applauds mundanity and waste?
 I felt helpless and overwhelmed.
 What was going on?

 And then there were the physical adjustments.

 The lost sleep that I had yearned to recover, after stepping out the other side of Cape Jervis on Day 59, was not forthcoming.
 My body clock rang clamourously loud at 6 o’clock every morning, while my aching legs, which had grown accustomed to walking 20-odd kilometres each day, twitched restlessly without the regular extensive exercise.